Tragic faces of the deadly US flu outbreak

 The 36-year-old single mother of two assumed she had a simple case of the flu.
 Harmon planned to sleep it off, but she went to the hospital to get herself checked out as a precaution.

-Doctors confirmed the mom from Gresham, Ore., had the flu and sent her home to rest and hydrate.
+Doctors confirmed the mom from Gresham, Oregon, had the flu and sent her home to rest and hydrate.

 Two hours later, Harmon's boyfriend, Brad Fauts, drove her back to the hospital.
 Her symptoms were getting more severe.